 Parents who tell you their child doesn’t nap but then you find out that they nap at nursery.

 Boys that can’t pee straight!
 Just the thought makes me want to disinfect my toilet again.

 Wet wipes ripping as you need to pull one out fast.

 Parents who walk in with their shoes on (when they’ve stood there and heard me tell their kids to remove their shoes) and then sit on the arm of my sofa!!

 Being called a ‘babysitter’

-Please add your own to the comments and share to make someone laugh today!
+Please add your own pet hates to the comments and share this post to make someone else laugh today!

 Childminding Best Practice Newsletter

 Sign up for the free Childminding Best Practice Newsletter below and I will send you best practice ideas, childminding news, EYFS tips, outstanding ideas, stories from other childminders, arts and crafts project templates, new products, and links.

 Kids To Go was established in 2008.
 Products include the Ultimate Childminding Checklist, best practice resources promoting diversity, safety and childminding in the great outdoors (Forest Childcare).
 It is the home of the Childminding Best Practice Club and the free weekly Childminding Best Practice newsletters.